 Palm trees and palazzi gave way to a mélange of apartments, industrial warehouses, truck deposits and abandoned boarded up houses near Giarre.

 The foothills of Etna become a harsh and ugly juxtaposition of factories with an infestation of overgrown prickly pear cactus, rubbish tips, recycling plants and lava stone homes with names like Villa Corallo dell’ Etna.

 We stop at a tired Acireale autogrill gas station and I wistfully day-dream about Carnival parades while studying a solitary broken down campanile just behind the depot.
 The slate coloured steeple is covered in ‘edera’ vines adorned with white flowers called the ‘calice della Madonna,’ elongated chalices in which according to Sicilian folklore, the infant Jesus drank.

 Travelling in the bus again I can see into the windows of peoples high-rise apartments beside the highway as we creep around the back of Etna and through densely populated towns.
 Misterbianco is filled with mega shopping complexes and an IKEA superstore, while old lava deposits are piled up in between condominiums outside of Paternò.

 As we reach Sicula Occidentale, it begins pelting with rain which blurs together the olive groves of Priolo, with the blockheaded limestone mountains of Gargallo and blankets the solar panels near Solarino.

-Rain comes streaming down the buses generous side windows as we reach Avola the town nearest to Noto, famous for its fruity red wine with a punch.
+Rain comes streaming down the buses free side windows as we reach Avola the town nearest to Noto, famous for its fruity red wine with a punch.

-I’m contemplating the prospect of having to shut myself inside a little bar for the whole day to shield from the downpour, perhaps I could drown my disappointment in a few glasses of ‘Nero d’avola.’
+I’m contemplating the prospect of having to shut myself inside a little bar for the whole day to shield from the downpour and the busloads of tourists.
+Perhaps I could make up for the disappointing weather with a few glasses of ‘Nero d’avola.’